Dennis Day: Film

 Although his career was mainly radio- and TV-based, Day also appeared in a few films.
 These included Buck Benny Rides Again (1940) opposite Jack Benny, Sleepy Lagoon (1943), Music in Manhattan (1944), I'll Get By (1950), Golden Girl (1951), The Girl Next Door (1953), and Won Ton Ton, the Dog Who Saved Hollywood (1976) as a singing telegraph man.
 For the soundtrack of My Wild Irish Rose (1947), a biopic about Chauncey Olcott, Day provided the singing voice to the acting of Dennis Morgan.
 Day also provided the voices of Johnny Appleseed, Johnny's Angel, and the Old Settler in the "Johnny Appleseed" segment in Walt Disney's Melody Time (1948).

-Politics
+Personal life and death

+Day, a devout Catholic, was married to Margaret Ellen Almquist (1923–2013) from 1948 until his death.
+Together they had ten children.
+One of his brothers, physician James McNulty, was married to actress Ann Blyth.

+In 1987 Day was diagnosed with amyotrophic lateral sclerosis (ALS), an incurable neurodegenerative disease.
+His condition worsened following a serious fall in March 1988, and he died in June 1988 at the age of 72.

-A Republican, Day was supportive of Dwight Eisenhower's campaign during the 1952 presidential election and Barry Goldwater in the 1964 United States presidential election.
-He died in 1988.
+Day supported Barry Goldwater in the 1964 United States presidential election.